whi-tw/yq/pkg/yqlib/doc/operators/datetime.md

 Various operators for parsing and manipulating dates.

-## format_date time
+## Date time formattings
 This uses the golangs built in time library for parsing and formatting date times.

-`layout` specifies the current format of the datetime, and `format` is the target format.

-`format_datetime(layout, format)`, or if you are using the standard RFC3339 layout (e.g. "2006-01-02T15:04:05Z07:00"), then you can simply call `format_datetime(format)`.
+When not specified, the RFC3339 standard is assumed `2006-01-02T15:04:05Z07:00`.

-See https://pkg.go.dev/time#pkg-constants for examples on layouts and formats.
+See https://pkg.go.dev/time#pkg-constants for more examples.

+## Timezones
+This uses golangs built in LoadLocation function to parse timezones strings.
+See https://pkg.go.dev/time#LoadLocation for more details.

 {% hint style="warning" %}
 Note that versions prior to 4.18 require the 'eval/e' command to be specified.&#x20;